-The relationship in Eq.
-20 appears to hold empirically.
-But it might seem surprising given that it lacks any explicit representation of the spontaneous appreciation or of consumption, decay, and depreciation.
+The relationship in Eq 20 appears to hold empirically.
+But it might seem surprising given that it lacks any explicit representation of spontaneous appreciation, or of consumption, decay, and depreciation.
 Obviously, trade agreements and resource discovery add value without being tabulated in production.
 And not all of what has been produced remains as old technologies turn obsolete and networks fray due to physical destruction by storms, rust, and forgetting.
 A cook may produce food in a restaurant, but other than temporary body sustenance and lingering memories, the meal is gone.
-The total "wealth" of civilization cannot be simply a summation of production.
-Equation 20 is easier to justify, however, if there is exists a steady fraction of production that contributes to civilization expansion through irreversible work, as in Eq.
-22.
+The total accumulated "wealth" of civilization seems difficult to relate simply to a summation of past production.
+Eq 20 is easier to justify, however, if there exists a steady fraction of production that contributes to civilization expansion through irreversible work, as in Eq 22.